CONTROLLING THE WATERS:

 Seas, Lakes and Rivers on Historic Maps and Charts

 12 July 2019

 Fresh and salt waters are a key lifeline for all civilizations but at the same time can also threaten human habitats.
 Over the centuries, people have ventured out to navigate and explore the waters, while also putting systems in place to manage and control them.
-This has resulted in numerous categories of water-related maps such as portolan charts, maritime and river cartography, hydrographic surveys, VOC charts, polder maps etc. The workshop will offer a forum to discuss this rich variety in cartographic heritage.
+This has resulted in numerous categories of water-related maps such as portolan charts, maritime and river cartography, hydrographic surveys, VOC charts, polder maps etc. The workshop offered a forum to discuss this rich variety in cartographic heritage.

-There will be a keynote address by Prof. Dr. Bram Vannieuwenhuyze (University of Amsterdam) on the display of waterways on sixteenth century town plans of the Netherlands|
+|10:30‑11:00||Keynote address by Prof. Dr. Bram Vannieuwenhuyze (University of Amsterdam) on the display of waterways on sixteenth century town plans of the Netherlands|